 There are so many types of braid styles, so it can be confusing to understand the differences between them.
-Plus, how do you know which braid style will best suit you and your hair type?
-Box braids are in, and knotless braids and knot braids are the “it” girls right now.
-If you’re unsure about the difference between the two and which style you should get, we’re here to help.
-Learn more about the types of braiding styles and how they can protect your natural hair.
+Plus, how do you know which braid style will best suit you & your hair type?
+Box braids are in, & knotless braids & knot braids are the “it” girls right now.
+If you’re unsure about the difference between the two & which style you should get, we’re here to help.
+Learn more about the types of braiding styles & how they can protect your natural hair.

 What are knotless braids?

 If you’ve been sleeping on knotless braids, it’s not too late to wake up.
-Knotless braids are box braids installed using a different technique to lessen scalp tension and create a more natural look.
+A knotless braid is a box braid installed using a different technique to lessen scalp tension & create a more natural look.
 This braided hairstyle will begin at the root just like regular box braids but will start with your natural hair, then eventually feed in the hair extension as the braid continues.

 What are knot braids?

-What are the pros and cons of knotless braids?
+What are the pros & cons of knotless braids?

 There are many benefits of braiding hair, but there are a few considerations to keep in mind if you’re thinking about getting this style.